substack/funstance/readme.markdown

 When `fobj()` is called, `fn()` will fire with the arguments and `this` set to the `obj`.

+Note that `obj` shouldn't be an Array or possibly other built-in types aside from Object since some of them behave strangely for performance reasons.

 # install

 With [npm](https://npmjs.org) do: